-The dry, unopened flower bud of the tropical myrtle tree family used to flavour a wide variety of sweet and savoury dishes.
-Cloves can be used whole or ground to impart a strong sweet but spicy and peppery flavour so should be used in moderation to avoid over seasoning.
+A clove is the dry, unopened flower bud of the tropical myrtle tree family used to flavour a wide variety of sweet and savoury dishes.
+Cloves can be used whole or ground to impart a strong, sweet, spicy, peppery flavour, so should be used in moderation to avoid over seasoning.

 Watch our video on how to prepare and glaze a ham for roasting:

-It's best to grind whole cloves into powder, using a mortar and pestle, just prior to using them to ensure flavour and freshness are at their peak.
+It's best to grind whole cloves into powder using a pestle and mortar just prior to using them to ensure flavour and freshness are at their peak.
 To stud an ingredient with cloves, stick whole cloves into it so that the bud heads protrude.
 Make sure to remove whole cloves before serving as they have a strong, pungent and slightly unpleasant flavour on their own.